Cocoa Krispies: Health

 Coco Pops is given two (2.0) stars out of five on the Health Star Rating System of the Australian and New Zealand governments, primarily because of its high sugar content (listed as more than one-third sugar).
 In October 2009, Kellogg's was criticized by health authorities and consumer experts in the United States when it unveiled a description on its boxes of Cocoa Krispies cereal that stated: "now helps support your child's immunity".
-Kellogg's responded that it didn't create the new copy to capitalize on concerns about the H1N1 virus, but added "Kellogg developed this product in response to consumers expressing a need for more positive nutrition".
+Kellogg's responded that it did not create the new copy to capitalize on concerns about the H1N1 virus, but added "Kellogg developed this product in response to consumers expressing a need for more positive nutrition".

-The US Food and Drug Administration may yet rule on the Kellogg's claim, and some observers responded negatively to Kellogg's marketing campaign.
-According to Kelly Brownell, director of the Rudd Center for Food Policy and Obesity at Yale University, compared to all claims on cereal boxes, "this one belongs in the hall of fame.
-By their logic, you can spray vitamins on a pile of leaves, and it will boost immunity."
+Some observers, including Kelly Brownell, director of the Rudd Center for Food Policy and Obesity at Yale University, responded negatively to Kellogg's marketing campaign.
 There are concerns that advertisements target children.
 LCM bars of the type advertised contain 30% sugar, which the advertisement failed to note.
 Advertisements by bus stops asked "Ever thought of Coco Pops after school?" and parents in the UK expressed concern that children would want Coco Pops instead of healthier foods.
 Official support by Kellogg's for an anti childhood obesity campaign has been seen as hypocritical.